jstetich/Casco_Bay_CSOs/Original_Data/DEP_CSO_Reports/DATA_SOURCES.md

 CBEP has retained a copy of DEP's 2008 report in our archives, which includes the older data.
-However, much of the data collected before the mid 1990s was estimated, and not measured, so it is not especially helpful ion this context.
+However, much of the data collected before the mid 1990s was estimated, and not measured, so it is not especially helpful in this context.

 ### Citations:
 > Maine Department of Environmental Protection.
 2020.
 Maine Combined Sewer